softwarecrash/Solar2MQTT/README.md

 **UART1:** Used for debugging only.
 Just connect another serial adaptor to D4 with 9600 baud.

-**POWER:** Using a DC/DC or USB power currently.
-My gear dont have any power on the serial port
+**POWER:** Using a 3.3V DC Buck Converter that can handle up to 20V or a DC/DC or USB power currently.

 **WIFI:** The system defaults to AP mode on first setup.
 Surf to "Solar-AP" AP and then surf to http://192.168.4.1/ On this page configure WIFI and MQTT.
 Then you need to reboot the device either by the reboot botton or hard reboot.
 No changes are applied properly before reboot